 Gifts of Service and One-Time Volunteer Opportunities

-In an abundance of caution and consideration for the health of the community, Seattle Children’s has suspended all volunteer activity and special visitors until further notice.
+In an abundance of caution and consideration for the health of the community, Seattle Children’s has limited volunteer activity and special visitors until further notice.
 We have implemented many changes in policy, practice and protocol all designed to protect those we serve and to help decrease the potential spread of COVID-19.

 Thank you for your generous offer and interest in helping us.
 It is through individuals and volunteer groups that we are able to provide positive experiences, directly or indirectly, that promote a child’s ability to cope with their healthcare experience and make their hospital stay more enjoyable.
 Thank you for thinking of our patients and inquiring about ways that you can help.
-Here are some options for you to consider.
+Here are some options for you to consider:

 Playroom Craft, Activity or Entertainment